Skip to main content

 The web can be a rich source of information, connection, and community for older adults—something that became even clearer during the COVID-19 pandemic.
 But as with any public space, you need to be aware of your surroundings.
 There are many online scams that target older adults, and their number and sophistication continues to grow.
 In 2022 alone, the Internet Crime Complaint Center (IC3) reported that 88,000 people age 60 and over collectively lost $3.1 billion dollars to internet fraud, with cryptocurrency and technical support schemes topping the list of complaints.

-“Cyber criminals prey on older adults for a simple reason,” explained Genevieve Waterman, NCOA’s Director, Economic & Financial Security.
+“Cyber criminals prey on older adults for a simple reason,” explained Jessica Johnston, NCOA's Senior Director for the Center for Economic Well-Being.
 “And it’s because they are more likely to have money, earned during a lifetime of employment.”

 Perceived memory issues and a sense that older adults are more trusting play into it, too, she said.